ksator/collect_telemetry_from_junos_with_telegraf/README.md

 ```
 # exit
 ```
-# query the influxdb database to verify
+# query the influxdb database with cli to verify
 start a shell session in the influxdb container
 ```
 $ docker exec -it influxdb bash